pdxjohnny/pdxjohnny.github.io/content/posts/trinity-fuzzer-android.md

 ## Step 5 - Verify

 Before we push to the device make sure it has a chance of working.
-This means that it will be 32-bit staticly linked.
-For the edits we just made to the commit refernced at the top of this doc file reports the following.
+This means that it will be 32-bit statically linked.
+For the edits we just made to the commit referenced at the top of this doc file reports the following.

 ```
 file trinity